2009 California mid-air collision: AH-1W Super Cobra

 The Super Cobra was operated by Marine Aircraft Group 39, based at Camp Pendleton.
 Personnel aboard the aircraft belonged to Marine Aircraft Group 39 and the 3rd Marine Aircraft Wing, based at Miramar.

 Investigation

 A joint investigation by the United States Coast Guard and the U.S. Marine Corps was opened into the accident, headed by Rear Admiral Korn.
 The investigation concluded in mid-2010 and each agency released its own report of findings.
-Both agencies found that there was no single cause for the incident, and there was no misconduct on the part of any aircrew involved.
+Both agencies found that there was no single cause for the accident, and there was no misconduct on the part of any aircrew involved.
 However, both identified serious failings on the part of the U.S. Navy air traffic control center that had responsibility for the airspace within which the collision occurred.